RandyKnapp/ValheimMods/EpicLoot/README.md

 - [X] Streamline enchanting UI.
 Use selectable rarity per item.
 - [X] Configurable magic effects
 - [X] More exclusions and configurable requirements for magic effects
+- [ ] Show current equipment with tooltip
 - [ ] Augment items: change/reroll magic item effects (transmute? modify?)
 - [ ] Infuse items: rarity to next rarity (like diablo upgrade rare to legendary)
 - [ ] List of active magic effects on the player status screen
-- [ ] Limit drop types by actual player progression?
+- [X] Limit drop types by actual player progression
 - [ ] Gamble for magic items from Merchant
 - [ ] Custom crafting station for enchanting
 - [ ] Create effects for in-game models of magic items